 Switch on the hot water on a few different taps.
 How long does the water take to warm up and is this consistent across the property?
 If the hot water feels a bit sluggish, this could be a bad sign.
 Another thing to look at when it comes to hot water is the water heater.
 Examine it for signs of age or damage, including corrosion.
 Keep in mind that the average life of a water heater is around 10 years.

 Discoloration And Water Hammer

-When you switch on a tap, you can also look for discoloration in the water and listen for water hammer, a clunking noise which indicates pressure problems in the pipes.
+When you switch on a tap, you can also look for discoloration in the water and listen for water hammer.
+A clunking noise that indicates pressure problems in the pipes.

 When checking the water pressure, the best place to go is the shower.
 Crank up the water in the shower and stick your hand under it for a feel test.

 Locate and flush every toilet in the home to test them out.
-Do they empty and refill quickly and completely?
-Do the different flush settings produce different results?
+Do they empty and refill quickly and completely?.
+Are they different flush settings produce different results?.
 Do the toilets sound like they’re running for a long time after the flush or is there leaking at the base?
 These are all problems to watch out for.